iROSA-lab/Docker_env_Tiago-/README.md

     ```
     docker build -t projectlab .
     ```
     **Create a container with a name** to contain the pulled image (only once!)
     ```
     source ~/.bashrc
     docker_run_nvidia --name=container_name 3liyounes/pearl_robots:franka bash
     ```

-* If your PC does not have NVIDIA
+* If your PC does not have an Nvidia GPU:

-    Pull the docker image <br>
+    Pull the docker image

     For **Tiago**:
     ```
     docker pull 3liyounes/pearl_robots:tiago_wo_nvidia
     ```
     For **Franka**:

-    Use the pre-built docker image available at dockerhub:
+    use the pre-built docker image available at dockerhub:
     ```
     docker pull 3liyounes/pearl_robots:franka_wo_nvidia
     ```
-    OR Build the given Dockerfile in the Docker_franka directory in this repository.
+    OR build the given Dockerfile in the Docker_franka directory in this repository.
 Rename the `Dockerfile_no_GPU` to `Dockerfile`, enter the Docker_franka folder and then build it:
     ```
     docker build -t projectlab .
     ```
     **Create a container with a name** to contain the pulled image (only once!)
     ```
     source ~/.bashrc